Video Link: https://vimeo.com/272034757

-Additionally, some people may not like the taste of foods that deliver probiotics (yogurt, sauerkraut and other dairy products) and may not be taking probiotic supplements.
+Additionally, some people may not like the taste of foods that deliver probiotics (yogurt, sauerkraut, and other dairy products) and may not be taking probiotic supplements.

-In contrast, prebiotics are particular plant fibers that provide beneficial nutrients directly to the "good" bacteria in the colon and large intestine.
+In contrast, prebiotics is particular plant fibers that provide beneficial nutrients directly to the "good" bacteria in the colon and large intestine.
 Prebiotics are far more durable than probiotics and thus can withstand the heat and acids that destroy probiotics.

 Still another difference between the two: probiotics are beneficial to people with digestive disorders.
 But probiotics have not yet been conclusively proven to render health benefits to people in good health.
 Prebiotics has been medically shown to provide benefits to everyone, healthy or not.